UmmeAyeshaSiddika/SQL_Data_Analytics_Project1/README.md

 ORDER BY total DESC

 - What are the top 3 values of total invoice?
+- SELECT total
+FROM invoice
+ORDER BY total DESC

 - Which city has the best customers?
 We would like to throw a promotional music festival in the city we made the most money?
 Write a query that returns one city that has the highest sum of invoice totals.
 Return both the city name and the sum of all invoice totals.
 - Who is the best customer?
 The customer who has spent the most money will be declared the best customer.
 Write a query that returns the person who has spent the most money.
 - Write query to return the email, first name, last name and genre by all Rock music listeners.
 Return your list ordered alphabetically by email starting with A.